DouglasRoyds/vimrc/doc/pyclewn.md

         L       Info locals
         Ctrl-B  Set a breakpoint on the cursor line Ctrl-K  Clear all breakpoints on the cursor line

+Be careful while editing with these key-mappings turned on, eg.
+A (append), C (change), and X (delete backwards) won't have the expected effect.

 Exiting